braunfuss/Palantiri/README.md

 and according outputs are generated.
 This is useful for divding into high- and low-frequency content.
 Also note that several depths can be selected to iterate over.
 Right now for one run only planar equi-depth grid are considered for the semblance calculation.
 If several depths are choosen the processing will be repeted for each depth. step 4) Clustering the stations into virtual arrays, based on the input in the eventname.config.
-This is handled as an optimization problem
+This is handled as an optimization problem and returns a set of virtual arrays.
-	and returns the best solution.

 		python arraytool.py cluster eventname: - clustering of stations to automatically build virtual arrays
                                                      - configuration parameter in the event config file (eventname.config)